gleon3/Reversi/README.md

 ## Opening the Project

-The Project's jar files can be opened with `java -jar releases/ReversiMain.jar` and 'java -jar releases/Server.jar'
+The Project's jar files can be opened with `java -jar releases/ReversiMain.jar` and `java -jar releases/Server.jar`

 ## Building the Project